Smile-SA/redmine_smile_project_enumerations_custom_field_format/README.md

 ## What it does

-* Adds a new value in the CustomFiels types : **Project Enumeration** To manage a Key / Value list whose possible values are configured in the project The key is stored in the custom_values table
+* Adds a new value in the CustomFiels types : **Project Enumeration**

+To manage a Key / Value list whose possible values are configured in the project.
+The key is stored in the custom_values table
-* Adds a new value in the CustomFiels types : **Project Values List** To manage a Values Lst whose possible values are configured in the project The value is stored in the custom_values table
+* Adds a new value in the CustomFiels types : **Project Values List**

+To manage a Values List whose possible values are configured in the project.
+The value is stored in the custom_values table

 * Adds a new premission : **manage_project_enumerations**